Skip to main content

 Quarter 1 Standards

-1. 5.R.RL.01: The Highly Proficient student can accurately quote strong textual evidence from the text to support and explicitly explain an inference.
+1. 5.R.RL.01: The Highly Proficient student can accurately quote strong textual evidence when explaining what the text says explicitly and when drawing complex inferences from the text.

-2. 5.R.RL.02: The Highly Proficient student can determine implicitly stated themes and summarize a story, drama, or poem using evidence from the text.
+2. 5.R.RL.02: The Highly Proficient student can determine implicitly stated themes of a story, drama, or poem, including how characters in a story or drama respond to challenges or how the speaker in a poem reflects upon a topic; comprehensively summarizes the text.

-3. 5.R.RL.03: The Highly Proficient student can analyze the similarities and differences of two or more characters, settings, or events in a story or drama, drawing on implicitly stated details in the text.
+3. 5.R.RL.03: The Highly Proficient student can analyze the similarities and differences between two or more characters, settings, or events in a story or drama, drawing on implicitly stated details in the text (e.g., how characters interact).

-4. 5.R.RL.05: The Highly Proficient student can analyze and explain how different plot elements work together to build a story, drama, or poem.
+4. 5.R.RL.05: The Highly Proficient student can analyze how a series of chapters, scenes, or stanzas fits together and interacts to provide the overall structure of a particular story, drama, or poem.

-5. 5.R.RL.06: The Highly Proficient student can analyze how a narrator’s point of view influences how complex events are developed.
+5. 5.R.RL.06: The Highly Proficient student can analyze how a narrator's or speaker's point of view influences how complex events are developed.

 Quarter 2 Standards

-1. 5.R.RI.02: The Highly Proficient student can analyze and summarize two or more main ideas of a text and explain how they are supported by key details.
+1. 5.R.RI.02: The Highly Proficient student can analyze the relationship between two or more main ideas of a text and explain how they are supported by key details; provide a comprehensive summary of the text.

 3. 5.R.RI.07: The Highly Proficient student can interpret information from multiple print or digital sources to answer complex questions or solve complex problems efficiently.

-4. 5.R.RL.04: The Highly Proficient student can analyze and interpret the meaning of unfamiliar words or phrases in a text, including figurative language.
+4. 5.R.RL.04: The Highly Proficient student can analyze the meaning of unfamiliar words and phrases as they are used in a text, including figurative language such as metaphors and similes.

 5. 5.R.RL.09: The Highly Proficient student can compare, contrast, analyze, and evaluate stories in the same genre on their approaches to similar themes and topics.